 4.2 Criteria and Timing

-Chairs are urged to meet with their cognizant dean during spring quarter to discuss any associate professor who is a prospective candidate for promotion in the following academic year.
+Timing: Chairs are urged to meet with their cognizant dean during spring quarter to discuss any associate professor who is a prospective candidate for promotion in the following academic year.
 This should be an occasion to look at the performance and progress of all associate professors in the department.
 The timing of the review is variable and depends on such factors as the progress of the person's scholarship and norms for the discipline.
 Special circumstances, such as some outside offers or unusually rapid professional advancement, can also be considered.
+The effective date of the promotion is typically 9/1 of the academic year following completion and approval of the review at all levels.
+A department may recommend a different effective date if extraordinary circumstances prevent completion of the review on the typical schedule.
+The earliest effective date that may be approved is the beginning of the academic quarter (Autumn, Winter or Spring only) after the completion of the review.

 Candidates should be notified in writing by the department chair that the tenure review will be conducted with information about timing and the materials required from the candidate for the review.